kalininalab/LoReMINE/README.md

 -  ````` batch_run `````: Use this option to assemble multiple strains simultaneously instead of performing individual assemblies for each strain.
 An example file named `````input_batch_run.tsv````` is provided in the repository and can be used as a template for this parameter.
 As an input, it requires a **".tsv"** file which should contain 4 columns
     - 1st column is the path to raw reads (`````.fastq````` or `````.fastq.gz`````) file.
 It does not accept reads in `````.bam````` format.
 To convert the reads from `````.bam````` to `````.fastq````` format, you can use the following command `````samtools fastq input_filename.bam > output_filename.fastq`````
     - 2nd column should contain the type of reads (`````raw_pacbio`````, `````raw_nanopore````` or `````hifi_pacbio`````)
-    - 3rd column should contain the genome size (if you already know, else the deafult is 5000000 bp)
+    - 3rd column should contain the genome size (if you already know, else the default is 5000000 bp)
     - 4th column should specify the **"prefix"** to use while saving the strain's assembly

 - ````` -g `````: Use this option to input the estimated genome size of the strain whose assembly you are performing.
 It is used to estimate coverage and guide assembly algorithms while performing the assembly.
 For e.g: if your organism's genome size is `````10 Mbp (10 mega base pairs)`````, it should be given as `````10000000`````.
 Default value is `````5 Mbp (5000000 bp)`````